The Photo Extremist YouTube ChannelThe Photo Extremist Twitter Account

 360, 30 sec exposures combined.
 (3 hours exposure in total).
 Nikon d70s was used with power cord.

 Star trails are really fun.
 Find a good foreground and then make sure the sky is clear with minimal light pollution.
 It is going to be harder to do fantastic star trail shots if you live in the city because the light from the city bounces off the atmosphere and causes the entire sky to glow.
 Ideally, we only want the stars to glow.
+Moonless nights are best.
 Also, it is best if there are no clouds around when doing this.

 You will need a tripod and a device that can take exposures one after the other.
 You can take one huge long exposure, but the noise in the image adds up with long exposure times, especially if it is a hot summer night.
 In order to get around this noise issue, we can take a bunch of 30 second exposures one after the other and then combine them into one image on the computer.
 Either method is up to you.